-Outright Gifts
+Benefits of Outright Gifts

 When you make an outright gift of real estate, you can claim an income tax deduction for its current fair market value if you itemize, subject to annual limits on the charitable deduction based on your adjusted gross income.
-You can claim this deduction in the year of your gift.
-If your deduction exceeds 30% of your adjusted gross income (AGI), you have five years to claim the excess.
-You also owe no capital gains tax on a gift of long-term appreciated property (property held for more than one year).
+You can claim this deduction in the year of your gift, and you have five subsequent years to claim any deduction that exceeds the limitation.
+You also avoid capital gains tax on a gift of long-term appreciated property (property held for more than one year).
 Finally, you remove the donated property from your estate, thus bypassing any potential federal estate tax.